 “I have found as a result of many years of inquiry and study, that people who keep cats and are in the habit of petting them, do not suffer from those petty ailments which all flesh is heir to.
 Rheumatism and nervous complaints are uncommon with them, and cat’s lovers are of the sweetest temperament.
 I have often felt the benefits after a long spell of mental effort, of having my cats sitting around my shoulders or half an hour’s chat with Peter [his black and white cat].”

-During September 2011, I was deep in the forests of southern Guyana visiting a Native American community.
+During September 2011, I was deep in the forests of southern Guyana visiting an Indigenous community.
 As is typical, the community had various village pets that came and went as they pleased: macaws, squirrel monkeys, and a capybara, the world’s largest rodent.
 While sitting on a log eating, the village capybara nudged my elbow in a not-so-subtle attempt for my vegetables.
 I let go of my fork and began scratching her neck and shoulder.
 Immediately the capybara began purring loudly.
 I could feel the deep vibrations in my hand right up my arm.
 She leaned into my hand stretching her neck.
 In a moment I felt what must have been the same strange deep relaxation.
 Then and there, deep in the rainforest among the thatched huts and sounds of nature, life was good, really good.
 What state comes after deep relaxation?
 That’s where I was.
 For all intents and purposes, I was on another planet.

 Three years ago, my colleague broke his collar bone in a soccer match.
 Following his visit to the hospital he was told to go home and rest.
 After his recovery his son related to me a curious story.
 Their house cat never ventured upstairs until my colleague returned from the hospital.
 Each time my colleague rested or slept upstairs, the cat curled into a fur-ball on his collar bone and purred like a freight train locomotive.
 When the collar bone healed, the cat declined all invitations upstairs.